Createdd/Writing/articles/VotingApp.md

 Keep in mind, that local state doesn't need to take part in Redux when it's state isn't used by other components.

 - add the [react-redux](https://github.com/reactjs/react-redux) and [redux](https://github.com/reactjs/redux) packages
 - make use of the [ducks structure](https://github.com/erikras/ducks-modular-redux) the manage the redux files better
-- add a store
+- create a store in Redux and wrap your rendering app in a `Provider` tag from react-redux
+- connect state to your application with `connect`